 B.A.
 Barnard College

-I have been teaching at Davidson for more than 10 years, offering a broad range of courses in Russian language, literature, and culture.
+I have been teaching at Davidson since 2002, offering a broad range of courses in Russian language, literature, and culture.
 I especially enjoy participating in the Davidson Writing Program with my WRI 101 course, "Russia & the West."
 My fascination with Russia's 18th-century westernization informs my two books: A Voltaire for Russia: A.P.
-Sumarokov's Journey from Poet-Critic to Russian Philosophe (Northwestern University Press, 2010) and Russian Women Poets of the Eighteenth and Early Nineteenth Centuries (University of Toronto Centre for Reformation and Renaissance Studies, forthcoming).
+Sumarokov's Journey from Poet-Critic to Russian Philosophe (Northwestern University Press, 2010) and Russian Women Poets of the Eighteenth and Early Nineteenth Centuries (University of Toronto Centre for Reformation and Renaissance Studies, 2014).

 I first traveled to Russia as a sophomore in high school and began studying the language during my freshman year at Barnard College.
 I have returned to Russia many times since, both with student groups and for solo research trips, including a year-long stay in St. Petersburg under the auspices of a Fulbright Dissertation Research Abroad grant.
 In addition to Russian, I speak French, having spent a year living in Saint Malo during high school and a semester in Paris during college.
 I live in Davidson with my husband and two sons.